UniStuttgart-VISUS/megamol/plugins/gui/README.md

 ### [2] OverlayRenderer

-The `OverlayRenderer` is a rendering module which implements a `megamol::core::view::RendererModule<megamol::core::view::CallRender3D_2>`.
-The `OverlayRenderer` provides overlay rendering like textures, text, parameter values and transport control icons.
+The `OverlayRenderer` is a rendering module which provides overlay rendering like textures, text, parameter values and transport control icons.
 Prepend the `OverlayRenderer` module any other existing 3D renderer module you want to have an overlay for.

 #### Parameters